 Surveys evaluating mycotoxin exposure in livestock were designed to target veterinary surgeons (VS), farmers, laboratories and technical companies (feed companies); allowing the objectives to be addressed with specific questions to each target group with varying experiences e.g. farmers using binders vs. feed companies selling binders.
 Surveys were designed specifically for each of the individual populations, with the aim of maximising compliance and the quantity and quality of the results.
 Both paper and electronic copies of the surveys were distributed to improve compliance and increase responses by providing the most appropriate response form for different groups.
 The main context of the surveys was similar with modifications for the target populations.
 Questions were also included to collect data on perceptions of the significance of mycotoxicosis and the availability of appropriate scientific material to aid decision making.
-Surveys were restricted geographically to the UK to comply with the project budget.
-Survey results were collected in Microsoft Excel.
+Surveys were collected in Microsoft Excel.
 Where there were no responses to the questions that contributed to the data set then the response was excluded.

 10.2.2.
-Veterinary survey (See Appendix 1).
+Veterinary Survey (See Appendix 1).